sueddeutsche/editron/README.md

 const timeDom = this.dom.querySelector(".child"); // target node, to insert child editor const pointerToTime = `${this.getPointer()}/time`; // build the JSON-Pointer to the time prop const timeEditor = controller.createEditor(pointerToTime, timeDom); // create child editor for time
+// you can also pass options to the editor with
+// controller.createEditor(pointerToTime, timeDom, editorOptions);
 ```

 **Note** that managing childeditors also requires delegation of the `updatePointer` message.
 In case of the above